cfruhauf/Pedagogical_Practices/README.md

 ## Finished dissertation

 This dissertation was concluded and defended by february 2021.
-If you want to read a copy, to check the results, the statistics and/or the graphics generated, it is disposal [here](https://www.researchgate.net/publication/352092774_Praticas_pedagogicas_e_desempenho_escolar_no_Brasil).
+If you want to read a copy, to check the results, the statistics and/or the graphics generated, it is disposal in Portuguese [here](https://www.researchgate.net/publication/352092774_Praticas_pedagogicas_e_desempenho_escolar_no_Brasil).